Amet13/ldap-docker/README.md

 PASS: admin_password
 ```

-How to use phpLDAPadmin: [here](https://www.techrepublic.com/article/how-to-populate-an-ldap-server-with-users-and-groups-via-phpldapadmin/)
+How to use phpLDAPadmin: [look here](https://www.techrepublic.com/article/how-to-populate-an-ldap-server-with-users-and-groups-via-phpldapadmin/)